Mom of 2 missing Idaho kids wants $5 million bail reduced

 Bail for the equivalent felonies in Hawaii usually range from $2,000 to $20,000, Vallow’s attorney, Craig De Costa said in a court motion seeking a reduction in bail.
 She isn’t a flight risk and had offered to turn herself in to authorities before her arrest on Thursday, the motion said.

-The judge has discretion to set bail, Kauai prosecutor said in a court filing opposing Vallow’s request.
+The judge has discretion to set bail, Kauai prosecutorssaid in a court filing opposing Vallow’s request.

 Vallow is a flight risk, prosecutors said.
 “Given the extensive media attention, she is clearly aware that the authorities have prioritized her case,” prosecutors said.
 “She also has the means to move across an ocean.”